The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-\begin{oss} The submultiplicative seminorm $\widetilde v$ restricts to a valuation on the subring of constants of the ring $R$, i.e.\ the subring of elements whose derivative is $0_R$.
-See \cite[Proposition 4.7.4]{gianmereta}. \end{oss}

-The two examples of differential enhancement we will be focusing on in this paper are the following: \begin{ex} \begin{enumerate} \item Let $v_{\text{triv}} \co K \rightarrow \B$ be a trivially valued field.
-The valuation obtained by extending the trivial valuation as in \ref{eq:rank2valuation} is the $t$-adic valuation $w \co \pk \to \T$.
-It admits a differential enhancement on the pair of point (1) of Example \ref{ex:pairs}:
+We introduce here several examples of differential enhancements that we will use in the following. \begin{ex} \begin{enumerate} \item Let $v_{\text{triv}} \co K \rightarrow \B$ be a trivially valued field.
+As seen in point (1) of Example \ref{ex:conv-vals}, the valuation obtained by extending the trivial valuation as in Remark \ref{oss:rank2valuation} is the $t$-adic valuation $w \co R_1\to \T$.
+It admits a differential enhancement on the pair $\mathbf T _1$ of point (1) of Example \ref{ex:pairs}:

 in which the map $\widetilde w$ sends a power series over $K$ to its coefficientwise trivial valuation.
-This is the differentially enhanced valuation used by Grigoriev \cite{grig} in his framework and subsequent works \cite{aroca,cotterill,sebastian,FT20}. \item Let $v_K \co K \rightarrow \T$ be a nontrivially valued field and let $v \co \pk \rightarrow \T_2$ the extension of $v_K$ to $\pk$ as in \ref{eq:rank2valuation}.
+This is the differentially enhanced valuation used by Grigoriev \cite{grig} in his framework and subsequent works \cite{aroca,FT20} for ODEs. \item Let $v_K \co K \rightarrow \T$ be a nontrivially valued field and let $v \co R_1\rightarrow \T^{(2)}$ the extension of $v_K$ to $\pk$ as in Remark \ref{oss:rank2valuation}.
 The valuation $v$ admits a differential enhancement

+to the pair $\mathbf S _1$ of point (2) of Example \ref{ex:pairs}.
+Analogously as above, the map $\widetilde v$ is defined by coefficientwise application of $v_K$. \item Given a trivially valued field $K$, the valuation $v \co R_m \to \textup{Conv}_m(\B)$ sending a multivariate power series to the convex hull of its support, introduced in point (1) of Example \ref{ex:conv-vals}, admits a differential enhancement to the pair $\mathbf T _m$ of point (3) of Example \ref{ex:pairs}:

+where $\widetilde w$ is the map $R_m \to \B_m$ given by coefficientwise trivial valuation, i.e.\ taking the support.
+This is the differentially enhanced valuation used in \cite{sebastian, cotterill, sebastianmereta} in the context of PDEs.
+This recovers the differential enhancement of point (1) for $m=1$.
+We will denote the differentially enhanced valuation $(w, \widetilde w)$ as $\mathbf w$. \item Given a valued field $v_K \co K \rightarrow \T$, consider the valuation $v \co R_m \to \textup{Conv}_m(\T)$, as defined in point (2) of Example \ref{ex:conv-vals}.
+This admits a differential enhancement to the pair $\mathbf S _m$ of Example \ref{ex:pairs} part (4):

-to the pair of point (2) of Example \ref{ex:pairs}.
-Analogously as above, the map $\widetilde v$ is defined by coefficientwise application of $v_K$. \end{enumerate} \end{ex} The second differential enhancement of the example above, allows us to keep track of the valuation of the coefficients of a power series in $\pk$.
-Notice that, for any valuation $v \co \N \rightarrow \T$, there is a morphism $\sigma$ of reduced pairs between the two pairs of Example \ref{ex:pairs}:
+where $\widetilde v$ is given by coefficientwise application of $v_K$.
+This recovers the differential enhancement of point (2) for $m=1$.
+We will denote the differentially enhanced valuation $(v, \widetilde v)$ as $\mathbf v $. \end{enumerate} \end{ex} For any $m$, the differential enhancement of point (4) (and that of point (2)) of the example above allows us to keep track of the valuation of the coefficients of a power series in $R_m$.
+Notice that there is a morphism $\sigma = (\sigma_0,\sigma_1)$ of pairs between $\mathbf T _m$ and $\mathbf S _m$ of Example \ref{ex:pairs}: